 Unlike Critical Skills Employment Permits where the State specifies eligible occupations, General Employment Permits assume all occupations to be eligible unless otherwise specified.
 Therefore, all occupations are eligible unless excluded under the list of Ineligible Categories of Employment for Employment Permits.

 Criteria for eligibility

 The offering firm must be based and trading in Ireland and registered with the Revenue Commissioners and, where applicable, the Companies Registration Office/Register of Friendly Societies.

-Employees must possess the relevant qualifications, skills and experience that are required for employment.
+Employees must possess the relevant qualifications, skills and experience required for employment.

-50:50 Rule, firm offering the job must have 50% of the employees from EU countries.
+50:50 Rule, a firm offering the job must have 50% of the employees from EU countries.

 Labours need test is a government policy where jobs in this area must first be advertised to Irish and EU citizens if a suitable candidate is not found only then it can be offered to a non-EU and for this, the employer must advertise the vacancy and: